Against the Grain

 All members of the farm crew work at large on all aspects of vegetable production and harvest.
 In addition, each crew member fills one or more specific roles on the farm, depending on the needs of the farm and the interests and skill set of crew members.
 Positions include (but are not limited to) production assistant, greenhouse assistant, BD and compost assistant, CSA manager, livestock assistant, pack shed coordinator, crop assistant, documentation assistant and marketing assistant.
 A complete list is available upon request.

 Educational Opportunities: We always try to give instructions as we go and try to explain “how” and “why” along the way.
 We plan to have regular evening discussion/films on topics including soil fertility, Biodynamics, community dynamics and just plain fun.
 We also have a small farm library, to which apprentices and interns will have full access.
 We are not specifically a teaching farm, but we will do our best to convey as much of our knowledge as we can reasonably, while we work, and we offer crew members the chance to review our annual financials and crop analysis.
 There is a CRAFT network, hosted by Blue Ridge Women in Ag, which hosted field days on farms in our area, and we strongly encourage interns to attend.

-Housing: Yes, housing includes insulated sleep sheds with basic power and a common kitchen for cooking.
+Housing: Yes, the housing includes on-the-grid, insulated sleep sheds and a common kitchen for cooking.
 There are composting toilets and a four-seasons insulated shower with hot water.
 Crew members also have access to an abundance of vegetables (seasonal and dependent on specific crop yields) and meat.
 The farm values room and board at $350/month.
 The tiny house with board is valued at $450/month.

 Preferred method of Contact: email